API

 Your endpoint should answer with a 2xx status once it has the signal.
 If it returns anything else, or doesn't answer in time, dist0 treats the send as failed and tries again with growing gaps between attempts.
 After several failed attempts we stop and mark the send as given up.

-Settings → Send new signals to your URL lists your most recent failed sends with the time and the reason, so you can spot a broken endpoint and fix it.
+The Recent failed sends list in Settings → Webhook shows your most recent failed sends with the time and the reason, so you can spot a broken endpoint and fix it.